 Overview

 When new fasteners are first tightened, see Figure 6-3, the male and female threads, the under-head and under-nut surfaces and the clamped parts interfaces contact each other only on microscopically small high spots, where the surface "asperities" touch, as illustrated in Figure 6-4.
-The material at these high spots will be overloaded, well past their yield point, during initial tightening and will subsequently creep until a large enough area of the available contact surface has been engaged to stabilize the process.
+The material at these high spots is overloaded, well past their yield point, during initial tightening and subsequently creeps until a large enough area of the available contact surface has been engaged to stabilize the process.